19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 ### Supplies spanning change of rate, etc.

-39\.—(1) This section shall apply where there is a change in the rate of tax in force under section 16 or in the descriptions of exempt or zero-rated supplies.
+39\.—(1) This section shall apply where there is a change in the tax rate in force under section 16 or a change in the descriptions of exempt or zero-rated supplies, notwithstanding any different result that may arise by virtue of the application of sections 11, 11A, 11B and 12.

-[UK VAT Act 1983, s.
-41 (1)]

-(2) Subject to subsections (2A) and (2E), where —
+(2) Subject to subsections (3) and (7), where, pursuant to a supply of goods or services —

-(a) a supply affected by the change would, apart from section 12(1), (2), (3) or (5), be treated under section 11(2) or (3) as made wholly or partly at a time when it would not have been affected by the change; or

-(b) a supply not so affected would, apart from section 12(1), (2), (3) or (5), be treated under section 11(2) or (3) as made wholly or partly at a time when it would have been so affected,
+(a) before the change —

+(i) in the case of a supply of goods —

+(A) if the goods are to be removed, they are removed; or

+(B) if the goods are not to be removed, they are made available to the person to whom they are supplied; or

+(ii) in the case of a supply of services, the services are performed,

+and, after the change, the invoice is issued or any consideration is received; or

+(b) before the change, the invoice is issued or any consideration is received before the change, and, after the change —

+(i) in the case of a supply of goods —

+(A) if the goods are to be removed, they are removed; or

+(B) if the goods are not to be removed, they are made available to the person to whom they are supplied; or

+(ii) in the case of a supply of services, the services are performed,

-the rate at which tax is chargeable on the supply, or any question whether it is zero-rated or exempt, shall, if the person making it so elects, be determined without regard to section 12(1), (2), (3) or (5).
+then the rate at which tax is chargeable on the supply, or any question whether it is zero-rated or exempt, shall, if the person making it so elects, be determined at the time when the goods are removed or made available, or the services are performed, as the case may be.

-[UK VAT Act 1983, s.
-41 (2)]

-[43/2002]

-(2A) Where, in relation to a tax invoice issued before the date an increase in tax rate comes into operation —
+(3) Where, in relation to an invoice issued before the date an increase in tax rate comes into operation —

-(a) no payment or part payment is received before that date; or
+(a) before that date, no consideration or only a part of the consideration was received; or

-(b) no supply or part of the supply of goods or services is treated under section 11(2) or (3) as having been made before that date,
+(b) before that date —

+(i) in the case of a supply of goods —

+(A) if the goods are to be removed, no goods were removed or only a part of the goods were removed; or

+(B) if the goods are not to be removed, no goods are made available or only a part of the goods were made available to the person to whom they are supplied; or

+(ii) in the case of a supply of services, no services were performed or only a part of the services were performed,

-the rate at which tax is chargeable on the supply shall be as follows:
+then the rate at which tax is chargeable on the supply shall be as follows:

-(i) tax shall be charged at the old tax rate on the higher of the following amounts:
+(c) tax shall be charged at the old tax rate on the higher of the following amounts:

-(A) any part payment received before the date of change; or
+(i) any part consideration received before the date of change; or

-(B) the value of any supply of the goods or services treated under section 11(2) or (3) as having been partly made before that date; and
+(ii) the value of any goods removed or made available, or any services performed, as the case may be, before that date; and

-(ii) tax shall be charged at the new tax rate on the amount of the tax invoice less the amount on which tax is charged at the old tax rate under paragraph (i).
+(d) tax shall be charged at the new tax rate on the amount of the invoice less the amount on which tax is charged at the old tax rate under paragraph (c).

-[43/2002]

-(2B) For the purpose of subsection (2A), a tax invoice referred to in that subsection shall, on the date the increase in tax rate comes into operation, cease to have effect to the extent of the amount on which tax is chargeable at the new tax rate under subsection (2A)(ii).
+(4) For the purpose of subsection (3), an invoice referred to in that subsection shall, on the date the increase in tax rate comes into operation, cease to have effect to the extent of the amount on which tax is chargeable at the new tax rate under subsection (3)(d).

-[43/2002]

-(2C) Where a tax invoice ceases to have effect under subsection (2B), the person making the supply shall issue a new tax invoice specifying —
+(5) Where an invoice that ceases to have effect under subsection (4) is a tax invoice, the person making the supply shall issue a new tax invoice specifying —

 (a) the new tax rate; and

-(b) the amount on which tax is chargeable at the new tax rate under subsection (2A)(ii),
+(b) the amount on which tax is chargeable at the new tax rate under subsection (3)(d),

 and tax shall be chargeable on the supply to which the new tax invoice relates as if it were a separate supply.

-[43/2002]

-(2D) Nothing in subsection (2), (2A), (2B) or (2C) shall affect any tax which (apart from those subsections) is chargeable on a supply to which an invoice referred to in subsection (2A) relates, and such tax shall be accounted for and paid to the Comptroller as if those subsections had not been enacted.
+(6) Nothing in subsection (2), (3), (4) or (5) shall affect any tax which (apart from those subsections) is chargeable on a supply to which an invoice referred to in subsection (3) relates, and such tax shall be accounted for and paid to the Comptroller as if those subsections had not been enacted.

-[43/2002]

-(2E) Where, in relation to a tax invoice issued before the date a supply ceases to be a zero-rated or an exempt supply —
+(7) Where, in relation to an invoice issued before the date a supply ceases to be a zero-rated or an exempt supply —

-(a) no payment or part payment is received before that date; or
+(a) before that date, no consideration or only a part of the consideration was received; or

-(b) no supply or part of the supply of goods or services is treated under section 11(2) or (3) as having been made before that date,
+(b) before that date —

+(i) in the case of a supply of goods —

+(A) if the goods are to be removed, no goods were removed or only a part of the goods were removed; or

+(B) if the goods are not to be removed, no goods are made available or only a part of the goods were made available to the person to whom they are supplied; or

+(ii) in the case of a supply of services, no services were performed or only a part of the services were performed,

-tax shall be chargeable at the rate applicable on that date on the amount of the tax invoice less the higher of the following amounts:
+tax shall be chargeable at the rate applicable on that date on the amount of the invoice less the higher of the following amounts:

-(i) any part payment received before that date; or
+(c) any part consideration received before that date; or

-(ii) the value of any supply of the goods or services treated under section 11(2) or (3) as having been partly made before that date.
+(d) the value of any goods removed or made available, or any services performed, as the case may be, before that date.

-[43/2002]

-(2F) For the purpose of subsection (2E), a tax invoice referred to in that subsection shall, on the date the supply ceases to be a zero-rated or an exempt supply, cease to have effect to the extent of the amount on which tax is chargeable under subsection (2E).
+(8) For the purpose of subsection (7), an invoice referred to in that subsection shall, on the date the supply ceases to be a zero-rated or an exempt supply, cease to have effect to the extent of the amount on which tax is chargeable under subsection (7).

-[43/2002]

-(2G) Where a tax invoice ceases to have effect under subsection (2F), the person making the supply shall issue a new tax invoice specifying —
+(9) Where an invoice that ceases to have effect under subsection (8) is a tax invoice, the person making the supply shall issue a new tax invoice specifying —

 (a) the tax rate applicable on the date the supply ceases to be a zero-rated or an exempt supply; and

-(b) the amount on which tax is chargeable at that tax rate under subsection (2E),
+(b) the amount on which tax is chargeable at that tax rate under subsection (7),

-and tax shall be chargeable on the supply to which the new tax invoice relates as if it were a separate supply.
+and tax shall be chargeable on the supply to which the new invoice relates as if it were a separate supply.

-[43/2002]

-(3) Any power to make regulations under this Act with respect to the time when a supply is to be treated as taking place shall include power to provide for this section to apply as if the references to section 12(1), (2), (3) and (5) mentioned in subsection (2) included references to specified provisions of the regulations.

-[UK VAT Act 1983, s.
-41 (3)]

-(4) Regulations made under section 41 may, in relation to any tax invoice which —
+(10) Regulations made under section 41 may, in relation to any tax invoice which —

 (a) relates to a supply in respect of which an election is made under this section and which was issued before the election was made; or

-(b) ceases to have effect under subsection (2B) or (2F),
+(b) ceases to have effect under subsection (4) or (8),

 provide for the replacement or correction of that invoice (including the issue of a credit note).

-[UK VAT Act 1983, s.
-41 (4)]

-[43/2002]

-(5) No election may be made under this section in respect of a supply to which paragraph 6 of the Second Schedule applies.
+(11) No election may be made under this section in respect of a supply to which paragraph 6 of the Second Schedule applies.

-[UK VAT Act 1983, s.
-41 (5)]

-(6) For the purposes of this section, the value of any supply of goods or services treated under section 11(2) or (3) as having been partly made shall be such value as is, in the opinion of the Comptroller, reasonably attributable to the supply partly made.
+(12) For the purposes of this section, where only a part of the goods are removed or made available, or only a part of the services are performed, as the case may be, the value of the supply so partly made shall be such value as is, in the opinion of the Comptroller, reasonably attributable to the supply so partly made.

-[43/2002]

-(7) In this section —
+(13) In this section —

 “new tax rate” means the tax rate applicable on the date an increase in tax rate comes into operation;

 “old tax rate” means the tax rate applicable immediately before the date an increase in tax rate comes into operation.

-[43/2002]
+[20/2010 wef 01/01/2011]

 ### Adjustment of contracts on changes in tax